Traditionally Shakespeare play types are categorised as Comedy, History and Tragedy, with some additional categorised proposed over the years.

 The essence of Humanistic art was that human beings were created in God’s image so it was possible for Michelangelo even to portray God – as a beautiful and physically powerful man with realistic human features, presented as perfection – in fact, the human form at its most beautiful.
 Artists became anatomists, going as far as buying human bodies for dissection.
 The result was a new realism in the representation of human beings in art.

-Using the term ‘tragedy’ about Shakespeare’s plays invites attempts to fit them to the Aristotelian pattern but none of them fits.
+Using the term ‘Shakespean tragedy’ about any Shakespeare’s plays invites attempts to fit them to the Aristotelian pattern but none of them fits exactly.
 Othello seems to conform to the pattern but when one thinks about it, Othello, superficially resembling a tragic hero, doesn’t even seem to be the main character in the play.
-It can be seen as a modern psychological drama about a psychopath who manipulates everyone around him just for fun – just because he has nothing better to do – and destroying other human beings gives him pleasure or is necessary because they get in his way.
+It can be seen as a modern psychological drama about a psychopath who manipulates every one around him just for fun – just because he has nothing better to do – and destroying other human beings gives him pleasure or is necessary because they get in his way.
 Othello may seem to have a fatal flaw – too trusting, gullible – but so do all the other characters, because Iago has deceived them all with his psychopathic charm and a deliberate effort of making himself appear trustworthy.
 Every misjudgment Othello makes is the hard work of Iago.
 Easily manipulated?
 Jealous?
 Does he have all those ‘tragic flaws’ as well?
 The feeling at the end is not quite Aristotle either.
 Perhaps it is more of a disgust for Iago than pity for Othello, who comes across as more stupid than tragic.
-And to make things more complicated, our feeling of pity is directed more to Desdamona.
+And to make things more complicated, our feeling of pity is directed more to, Desdemona.
 And yet some teachers miss the meaning of this play by their insistence on teaching it as an Aristotelian tragedy.

 So what is Shakespearean tragedy?
 Perhaps there is no such thing.
 And yet we can identify a tragic feeling and even a cathartic effect in some of the plays.
 We must be very careful not to insist on fitting them to any pattern because that wouldn’t help us understand the plays.
 We must look elsewhere for our understanding of them.
 Moreover, all of Shakespeare’s plays have elements of both tragedy and comedy, sometimes very finely balanced, creating effects that Aristotle could never have dreamt of.